 Your computer and monitor produce heat.
-The computer has a fan that pulls in fresh air and forces out hot air.
+The computer has fans that pull in fresh air and force out hot air.
 The monitor lets hot air escape through vents.
 Blocking the air vents can cause overheating, which might result in a malfunction or damage.
 Place the computer and monitor so that nothing blocks the air vents; usually, 51 mm (2 in.) of air space is sufficient.
 Also, make sure the vented air is not blowing on someone else.